 Gabriel, a member of the Durban Bar, said the delegation was also disturbed by the complacency with which its reports were addressed.

-In one case, a lawyer acting for opposition leader Morgan Tsvangirai after his arrest was denied access to his client—despite being granted a court order.
+In one case, a lawyer acting for opposition leader Morgan Tsvangirai after his arrest was denied access to his client — despite being granted a court order.
+Alec Muchadehama was then arrested for allegedly deposing false statements in an affidavit, detained and denied access to legal representation.
+He also had his offices searched.

 Another lawyer, Andrew Makoni, was advised that he would be charged with attempt to defeat the ends of justice arising from statements deposed on behalf of his clients’ bail applications.